ekmixon/orca-securechange/README.md

 4. SecureChange will poll Orca (every 60 seconds by default) for requests , open a ticket and process the request.
 In Orca **Policy -> Firewall tickets**, you'll see a "Processing" log.
 5. Follwing completion of "Modify group" workflow, and ticket closure, you'll see in **Policy -> Firewall tickets** a "Implemented" log.

+## Logging
+The script log is located in /var/log/ps_orca_logger.log

 ## License

 This project is licensed under the Apache License Version 2.0 - see the [LICENSE](LICENSE) file for details